spencer-shadley/completed-class/01-Class-Content/05-Third-Party-APIs/02-Homework/README.md

-# Unit 05 Third Party APIs Homework: Day Planner
+# Unit 05 Third-Party APIs Homework: Day Planner

 Create a simple calendar application that allows the user to save events for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-The app should display standard business hours (9am-5pm).
+The app should display standard business hours (9 a.m. to 5 p.m.).
 Each time slot should represent one hour and contain the following:

-* the time
+* The time

-* a field to hold user input
+* A field to hold user input

-* a save button
+* A save button

-Clicking on the save button will store the time and user input in localstorage.
+Clicking the save button will store the time and user input in `localstorage`.

 Near the top of the calendar, the application should display the current day.
-Additionally, each hour should be color coded to reflect whether the time slot is in the past, the present, or the future.
+Additionally, each hour should be color-coded to reflect whether the time slot is in the past, the present, or the future.
 This will change depending on the time of day.

 ![password generator demo](./Assets/03-JavaScript-homework-demo.png).